 Foreign Language Summer Programs

-Exeter students may participate in the Academy's summer programs abroad, which are open to other high-school students as well.
+Exeter students may participate in the Academy's summer programs abroad.
 Each study tour combines a linguistic immersion through an academic and cultural program with activities geared especially toward adolescents.
-In the French, Spanish and Chinese programs, an Exeter instructor will serve as director, accompanying the students in their travel and excursions, and assuring supervision and frequent contact with the students.
+In the French, Spanish and Japanese programs, an Exeter instructor will serve as director, accompanying the students in their travel and excursions, and assuring supervision and frequent contact with the students.
 Programs may be cancelled if there is insufficient interest in a given year.
-The director of the Toin, Japan, program is appointed from any of the participating American schools (see below).
 The programs do not earn academic credits, but students may be able to advance a term in their language study at the Academy through recommendation of the program director or a placement test taken upon their return.
 For dates, itinerary and fees, please write to the specific program or contact the Department of Modern Languages.
 The summer tours are offered according to staffing availability and the degree of student interest.
-Check with the head of department to see if the tour will in fact be offered in the coming summer.
+Check with the head of department to see if the tour will be offered in the coming summer.
+Financial aid is not available for these programs, and students receiving aid are encouraged to look instead at the term and year abroad language options.

 This program is designed for students who are interested in exploring Japanese language and culture and no language background in Japanese is necessary.
 For two weeks, students live in the greater Tokyo/Yokohama area with a Japanese host family with a son or daughter of the same age, and attend Kumon High school located in Yokohama.
 Students will attend academic classes as well as language classes, and experience cultural activities, such as judo, kendo, calligraphy, tea ceremony, and flower arranging.
 The students will also go on field trips to see historical sites such as Kamakura, the former capital of Japan during the Kamakura Period, and Asakusa, site of the famous Senso-ji Buddhist temple, as well as urban districts like Shibuya, the fashion center of Japan, and Akihabara, a major center for technology.

-Interested students should contact Ms. Tazawa of the Department of Modern Languages.
+Interested students should contact Summer Program in Japan, Department of Modern Languages.

 BACK TO TOP

 Phillips Exeter Academy sponsors a summer language program in Spain, directed and supervised by Exeter faculty members.
 This program is designed for all level Spanish language students interested in exploring the culture and lifestyles of Spain through a homestay experience.
 The group spends the first week of the program in Madrid exploring the city's many attractions which include a flamenco show and visits to the Prado and Reina Sofia museums.
 After the first week, the group then enjoys a relaxing drive north to the beautiful beach town called Santander where students live in Spanish homes and participate fully in everyday family life.
 It is this rich experience of immersion which contributes most to progress in spoken Spanish.
 Every weekday, participants attend Spanish language classes taught by native instructors.
-The rest of each day, as well as the remaining weekday, are devoted to tours and cultural activities, including museums and outdoor adventures.
-Interested candidates should write to Summer Program in Spain, Department of Modern Languages, Phillips Exeter Academy.
+The rest of each day is devoted to tours and cultural activities, including museums and outdoor adventures.
+Interested candidates should write to Summer Program in Spain, Department of Modern Languages.